Chemotherapy for eye cancer

 Types of chemotherapy

-There are a number of chemotherapy drugs that doctors use to treat eye cancer.
+There are several chemotherapy drugs that doctors use to treat eye cancer.
 The types of drugs you have depend on different factors, including your type of eye cancer and where in the eye the cancer is.

 For melanoma and squamous cell cancer of the surface of the eye (conjunctiva) you might have: